What Causes Bipolar Disorder?

 Genetics: A Primary Cause of Bipolar Disorder

 In searching for the answer to what causes bipolar disorder, scientists report genetics may be one of the key culprits, as bipolar disorder seems to run in families.
+Here are some important statistics on bipolar genetics:

 - First-degree relatives of people with bipolar disorder type 1 are seven times more likely to develop bipolar 1 over the regular population.